vikejs/vike/README.md

 so that we can navigate/render the the (deeply) nested view(s).

 Alternatively,
-you can use a Route String Wildcard (e.g. `/product/:params*`) and then use a Routing Library (Vue Router, React Router, ...) for that page, but we recommend the aforementioned solution instead as it is simpler.
+we can use a Route String Wildcard (e.g. `/product/:params*`) and then use a Routing Library (Vue Router, React Router, ...) for that page, but we recommend the aforementioned solution instead as it is simpler.

 <br/><br/>